 - You can also browse your backups and download individual files from them from within your WordPress dashboard.

 Backup your WordPress database with UpdraftPlus

-That’s it, you now have a secure backup of your WordPress database with UpdraftPlus.
+That’s it, you now have a secure backup of your WordPress database!

 With this up and running, you’ll be able to create secure backups of crucial data and broader site settings governing your plugins, theme, and user accounts.